Take Five: Composition

 "Take Five" is written in the key of E♭ minor, in ternary (ABA) form and in quintuple (5/4) time.
-The song is known for its distinctive two-chord piano/bass vamp (E♭m-B♭m7); its cool-jazz saxophone melodies; its drum solo; and its unorthodox meter, from which Dave Brubeck derived its name.
+According to Alfred Publishing's sheet music published at Musicnotes.com, the song has a moderately fast tempo of 176 beats per minute.
+The song is known for its distinctive two-chord piano/bass vamp (E♭m-B♭m7), cool jazz saxophone melodies, drum solo, and unorthodox meter, from which Dave Brubeck derived its name.
 Desmond believed the borderline decision to retain his bridge melody was key to the tune gaining popularity.

 Rhythmically, the five beats to the bar are split unevenly into 3 + 2 quarter notes; that is, the main accents (and chord changes) are on the first and fourth beats.
 The album version has ten sections: